Gradescope Review 2026 - Grading Platform

 Gradescope Features 2026

-Automatically groups similar student answers together so instructors can grade entire groups at once with a single rubric application, dramatically reducing grading time for large classes.
+Automatically groups similar student answers together so you can grade entire groups at once instead of individually.
+For some question types, Gradescope AI forms groups for you to review, dramatically reducing grading time.

-Run custom autograders on student code submissions with support for any programming language, providing immediate feedback while allowing manual grading for style and design.
+Run custom autograders on student code submissions with support for GitHub and Bitbucket integration.
+Combine automated testing with manual grading for style and design feedback.

 LMS Integration

-Sync rosters and export grades directly to Canvas, Blackboard, Brightspace, Moodle, and Sakai with automatic linking of assignments and gradebook columns.
+Sync rosters and export grades to Canvas, Blackboard, Brightspace, Moodle, and Sakai.
+Link assignments to LMS gradebook columns for seamless grade transfer.

 Gradescope User Reviews